 Amenities and Facilities

-North Padre Island Beach is located on the bay, not the Gulf, which means the water isn’t choppy.
-The water is good, clean and clear, warm and shallow for approximately 50 yards away from the shore.
+The water near North Padre Island Beach isn’t too choppy.
+It's good, clean and clear, warm and shallow for approximately 50 yards away from the shore.
 There are strong winds and, depending on the weather conditions, the waves may get quite big – in this place, surfers are frequent visitors.

 There is plenty of seaweed, but it’s cleaned up regularly.
 Overall, the beach and water are clean, there are numerous trash cans and yellow sacks throughout the territory; nevertheless, sometimes weekend beachgoers leave a lot of litter after themselves.